Home

 These systems represent complete business processes, including states, rules and logging.
 They are suitable for larger companies with a stable IT architecture.

-• Camunda Platform 8: BPMN (Business Process Model and Notation) engine with graphical modeling, API-first approach, and long-lasting process tracking.
+• Camunda Platform 8: BPMN (Business Process Model and Notation) engine with graphical modelling, API-first approach, and long-lasting process tracking.

 • Temporal: Technical process engine for long-lasting workflows with restart function.